nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 15. Should not require an installer.
 16. Should not use paid libraries and frameworks.

-&nbsp;

 ## Appendix D : Glossary

-##### Mainstream OS
+##### Mainstream OS:

-> Windows, Linux, Unix, OS-X
+Windows, Linux, Unix, OS-X

 ## Appendix E : Product Survey

 #### Wunderlist

-Strengths:
+*Strengths:*

-- Clearly displays tasks that have not been completed
+* Clearly display tasks that have not been completed
-- Tasks can be categorized under different lists
+* Tasks can be categorized under different lists
-- Tasks can have sub tasks
+* Tasks can have sub tasks
-- Possible to highlight tasks by marking as important (starred) or pinning tasks
+* Possible to highlight tasks by marking as important (starred) or pinning tasks
-- Can set deadlines for tasks
+* Can set deadlines for tasks
-- Can create recurring tasks
+* Can create recurring tasks
-- Can associate files with tasks
+* Can associate files with tasks
-- Can be used offline
+* Can be used offline
-- Keyboard friendly – keyboard shortcuts to mark tasks as completed and important
+* Keyboard friendly – keyboard shortcuts to mark tasks as completed and important
-- Search and sort functionality makes finding and organizing tasks easier
+* Search and sort functionality makes finding and organizing tasks easier
-- Possible to synchronize across devices
+* Possible to synchronize across devices
-- Give notifications and reminders for tasks near deadline or overdue
+* Give notifications and reminders for tasks near deadline or overdue

-Weaknesses:
+*Weaknesses:*

-- Wunderlist has a complex interface and might require multiple clicks to get specific tasks done.
+* Wunderlist has a complex interface and might require multiple clicks to get specific tasks done.
 For example, it has separate field to add tasks, search for tasks and a sort button.
 There are various lists & sub-lists.
 Each list has a completed/uncompleted  section and each task needs to be clicked to display the associated subtasks, notes, files and comment.
-- New users might not know how to use the advanced features e.g. creating recurring tasks
+* New users might not know how to use the advanced features e.g. creating recurring tasks